ericjorgensen/ericjorgensen/README.md

 - Set context and provide high level direction for the engineering teams working on Projects.
 - Give feedback and provide coaching to help managers grow in their careers and achieve their goals.
 - Work closing with Product and Design leads to ensure that we are working on the most important thing.
-- Set teams up for success to ship with speed and quality.
+- Set teams up for success to ship with momentum and quality.

 ### How I approach my job
 I am not an authoritarian boss; I want to make sure you have the skills, space, and context to do your job in the best possible way and achieve your career goals.
 Your time at GitHub and on this team is one stop in your career path.
 I want to make sure that you get the most out of your time here.